 The device of preferred residence for each of these file categories is determined by the site and is not subject to user program control.
+The mass storage devices must also be temporary file devices.

 If the device type field contains a numeric value of the form 7nnng, the file will be assigned to EST ordinal nnn.
 Special validation is required to use this form of the request, and nnn must be the EST ordinal of a valid mass storage device.